Erdos-Projects/fall-2025-climate-change-and-hydropower/README.md

 month - Month of row

-RectifHyd_MWh - Our Target, the Mwh (Megawatt hour) the dam produced.
+RectifHyd_MWh - Our Target, the MWh (Megawatt hour) the dam produced.
 RectifHyd is our source for this data.

 mode - Either "Storage" or "RoR" indicating if the plant is primarily operated as a storage or ron-of-river facility